Enhanced sensitivity to the $H \to Z\gamma \to \ell^+\ell^-\gamma$ decay at the LHC using machine learning and novel kinematic observables: Background Suppression Strategy and Signal Purity Enhancement

 \subsubsection{Results and Discussion}

 The comparison of the maximum signal purity ratios before and after the application of the background rejection strategy is presented in Figure~\ref{fig:sb_ratio_4panel} for both the electron and muon channels.

 A clear improvement in the sample purity is observed in both channels.
 The asymmetric rejection of $Z/\gamma^*$ events in each $P_{\mathrm{Higgs}}$ bin based on the fitted background-dominated regions leads to a substantial suppression of the background under the Higgs mass peak.
-At the same time, the associated signal loss remains small due to the momentum-dependent optimization of the rejection bands.
+At the same time, the associated signal loss remains small due to the momentum-dependent optimisation of the rejection bands.
 Quantitatively, the maximum signal purity ratio changes from $(S+B)/B = 1.176$ to $(S+B)/B = 1.201$ in the electron channel and from $(S+B)/B = 1.161$ to $(S+B)/B = 1.200$ in the muon channel after applying the $P_{\mathrm{Higgs}}$--$\theta_{Z\gamma}$ based rejection, corresponds to an enhancement of approximately $2.1\%$ in the electron channel and $3.4\%$ in the muon channel, representing a meaningful improvement in signal purity.

-These results further indicate that the background does not follow the kinematic correlation exhibited by the signal in the $(P_{\mathrm{Higgs}}, \theta_{Z\gamma})$ plane, enabling the selective rejection of background-dominated regions through a momentum-dependent fitting strategy.
-Combined with the efficiency studies, this approach provides a robust improvement in the sensitivity of the $H \to Z\gamma$ search in the presence of dominant Drell--Yan backgrounds, without significantly distorting the signal statistics.
+These results further indicate that the background does not follow the kinematic correlation observed in the signal in the $(P_{\mathrm{Higgs}}, \theta_{Z\gamma})$ plane, enabling selective rejection of background-dominated regions via a momentum-dependent fitting strategy.
+Combined with the efficiency studies, this approach provides a robust improvement in the sensitivity of the $H \to Z\gamma$ search in the presence of dominant Drell-Yan backgrounds, without significantly distorting the signal statistics.